kubernetes/cloud-provider-openstack/docs/using-keystone-webhook-authenticator-and-authorizer.md

 config kubernetes API server to use the k8s-keystone-auth service as a webhook service for both authentication and authorization.
 In fact, the k8s-keystone-auth service can be used for authentication or authorization only, and both as well, depending on your requirement.
+In this example, `10.109.16.219` is the cluster IP of k8s-keystone-auth service.

 ### Configuration on K8S master for authentication and/or authorization

 - Create the webhook config file.

     ```shell
+    keystone_auth_service_addr=10.109.16.219
     mkdir /etc/kubernetes/webhooks
     cat <<EOF > /etc/kubernetes/webhooks/webhookconfig.yaml
     ---